Stylus Rake Angle - What does it have to do with a garden hoe?

-In high performance analog playback, azimuth and stylus rake angle ("SRA") are the two setup parameters most likely to have a major impact on the playback performance, yet they are the two that are usually implemented improperly and imperfectly.
+In high performance analog playback, azimuth and stylus rake angle ("SRA") can have a big impact on the playback performance, yet they are the two that are usually implemented improperly and imperfectly.
 This article focuses on what the ideal SRA is and why achieving it is so critical to playback performance.

 GIMME THE BOTTOM LINE The bottom line is that audiophiles should aim for a 92 degree SRA on the average thickness LP.
 This setting won't necessarily be perfect for every LP, but it will put you in the best strike zone to get most of your LPs at optimal playback performance.
 Once we know we have set our SRA for 92 degrees, we don't even bother with further adjustments by ear since the result of adjustments by listening will only apply to the records you are currently playing.
 Also, on many tonearm designs, adjustments in SRA will impact vertical tracking force and even azimuth.
 This is why the WallyTools approach has you set SRA as one of the first parameters to dial in.
 So set it at 92 and forget it!

 SO...HOW DO I GET 92 DEGREES SRA ON MY SETUP?
-Those details will be left to the instruction manual for the WallyLevel (formerly known as the WallyVTA) which is coming soon.
-In the meantime, suffice it to say that there are only two ways of finding 92 degrees on your cartridge: either by performing intermodulation distortion tests using specialized equipment and the underlying assumption that your other setup parameters are perfectly correct so they do not influence the IM distortion results OR by using a microscope, a thoughtful setup apparatus and some basic drafting software.
-We are currently working on an affordable and easy to implement at-home solution with the WallyLevel for using an inexpensive microscope to do this for yourself.
-Stay tuned!
+There are only two ways of finding 92 degrees on your cartridge: either by performing intermodulation distortion tests using specialized equipment and the underlying assumption that your other setup parameters are perfectly correct so they do not influence the IM distortion results AND the test record itself was cut with a perfectly machined and aligned stylus OR - most reliably - by using a microscope, a thoughtful setup apparatus and some basic drafting software.
+The WallyScope makes this process relatively easy and very accurate.
+If you want to try your hand with a USB microscope, check out THIS VIDEO and supporting instructions.

 1. It gives you a REFERENCE point for the cartridge - a perfectly level top surface of your cartridge - from which you can then determine whether your stylus mount is acceptable or needs to be returned to the manufacturer for repair or replacement.

-Unfortunately, we have found far too many cartridges costing well over $5000 that have SRA at 87, 88, 95, 96, 97 degrees when measured at nominal VTF and a level cartridge top surface.
-Stylii mounted at these angles are unacceptable since many tonearms will never be able to raise or lower enough to achieve the ideal 92 degrees before bottoming out or coming out of the arm base.
+Unfortunately, we have found far too many cartridges costing well over $5000 that have SRA at 87, 88, 96, 97 degrees and more when measured at nominal VTF and a level cartridge top surface.
+Styli mounted at these angles are unacceptable since many tonearms will never be able to raise or lower enough to achieve the ideal 92 degrees before bottoming out or coming out of the arm base.

-2. The WallyVTA allows you to quickly and easily move your cartridge from arm to arm without having to put it under the microscope each time to confirm ideal SRA.
+3. The WallyReference allows you to quickly and easily move your cartridge from arm to arm without having to put it under the microscope each time to confirm ideal SRA (and azimuth!).